-The Facilitators are Experts in their fields, such as: educators, counseling, life coach and parenting.
-In which they have experience from a personal framework or from their professional career.
+The Facilitators are experts in their fields, such as: educating, counseling, life coaching and parenting in which they have experience from a personal framework or from their professional career.

 Dr. Carolyn D. Monroe

-As a lifelong educator, I have created a program called Comfort Zone.
-With that said, my husband and I adopted two children, who now are adults, but through their formative years, we witnessed many behavioral hardships, from runaways to stealing, to holes in the walls, to dogs injured and we discovered this was RAD (Reactive detachment disorder).
-It was told to us, that this was a behavior they came with from the many psychologist and therapist we consulted.
-Fortunately, we did get through the hard times by the grace of God.
+As a lifelong educator, I have created a program called Family Comfort Zone.
+With that said, years ago my husband and I adopted two children, who are now adults.
+Through their formative years, we witnessed many behavioral hardships, from running away to stealing, to holes in the walls, to dogs being injured, etc. We discovered this was RAD (Reactive Attachment Disorder).
+It was told to us that when they came into our home this was a behavior they came with as per the many psychologist and therapist we consulted.
+Fortunately, we got through the hard times by the grace of God.

-However, I ask my students what were some of the problems they were having with their parents and we came up with Lack of Communication, which was the number one issue, But what does that mean; we together came up with Eleven Themes such as: Trust/Respect, Loyalty, Honesty, Self-Esteem, Listening Skills, Family Rules, Discipline, Consistency, Choices, Goal Setting, and Learn to let go.
+Over the years, I asked my students what were some of the problems they were having with their parents and we came up with a Lack of Communication, which was the number one issue.
+We also came up with Loyalty, Honesty, Self-Esteem, Listening Skills, Family Rules, Discipline, Consistency, Choices, Goal Setting, and Learn To Let Go.

 Natalie has been with Comfort Zone since 11th grade and is now in her 2nd year at CSUN.
 She has several roles: Spanish Translator, helping with workshop activities, assisting with children 4 years old and up, and along with setting out refreshments.
 Natalie is truly outstanding.